-- (1) These amounts represent the resulting carrying amounts on the Consolidated Balance Sheets for impaired collateral dependent loans and foreclosed assets held for sale for which fair value re-measurements took place during the period. - (2) Specific allocations of \$2,384,000 and \$1,136,000 were related to the impaired collateral dependent loans for which fair value re-measurements took place during the period, as of December 31, 2016 and 2015, respectively.
+- (1) These amounts represent the resulting carrying amounts on the Consolidated Balance Sheets for impaired collateral dependent loans and foreclosed assets and other real estate owned for which fair value re-measurements took place during the period. - (2) Specific allocations of \$2,195,000 and \$2,384,000 were related to the impaired collateral dependent loans for which fair value re-measurements took place during the periods ended December 31, 2017 and 2016, respectively.